ant-design/ant-design/docs/spec/copywriting.en-US.md

 <img class="preview-img bad no-padding" alt="Wrong Example" src="https://gw.alipayobjects.com/zos/antfincdn/eKXgIakJPk/1cb7213d-61c4-41f2-84f0-256bcf436fe3.png" description="Users can't get the meaning of the settings.">
 </ImagePreview>

-When we want the user to take an action, we should focus on what the user can get and how the he/she feels.
+When we want the user to take an action, we should focus on what the user can get and how he/she feels.
 Telling users the purpose or importance of the action can make them more willing to perform it.

 <br />